dikikarim2004/react-ether-metamask/README.md

-# Gnosis Builder Chapter 1 connect to metamask
+# Gnosis Builder Chapter 1 connect to metamask on Gitpod.io

 # react-ether-metamask
 connect gnosis to metamask with react &amp; ether